-The image of the writer locked away in a dark room pounding away on the keyboard is one that's always been imbedded in my head.
+The image of the writer locked away in a dark room pounding away on the keyboard is one that's always been embedded in my head.
 And for a good reason, I mean, writing doesn't get done except by some solitary confinement with a writing implement of some sort.

 Today is Valentine's Day and, for a lot of people, that means spending the day with their loved one(s) (or alternatively complaining about a lack of loved one(s)).
-Today in particular reminds me that writing isn't just a solitary effort.
+This holiday in particular reminds me that writing isn't just a solitary effort.
 Yes, the act of writing generally happens alone, but writers don't have to be alone.

 I think that love and support is one of the most important things that a writer can find.
 Having a supportive group who helps on the days when you don't want to type another word, or who tells you that million dollar story idea you had about a bear who finds love with a hunter might not be such a good plan.